AdobeDocs/ffs-lightroom-API/src/pages/guides/apply-xmp/index.md

 - Dynamically generate preset values on the fly
 - Integrate preset generation into your application workflow

-## How it differs from Apply Presets
+### How it differs from applying presets

-While [Apply Presets](../apply-presets/index.md) requires you to store XMP files in cloud storage and reference them by URL, Apply XMP allows you to pass the XMP content directly inline in your API request.
+While the [Apply Presets](../apply-presets/index.md) process requires you to store XMP files in cloud storage and reference them by URL, Apply XMP allows you to pass the XMP content directly inline in your API request.

 **Apply Presets**: Reference a stored `.xmp` file